NSO-developer/nfvo-converter-tosca-sol6/documentation/v2mapping.md

-It might be that making an automatic mapping that is able to handle this kind of complicated behavior would just be better represented in raw code, but there are a lot of duplicate parts of code in what I have already written, and there must be a better way to do this.
+It might be that making an automatic mapping that is able to handle this kind of complicated behavior would just be better represented in raw code, but there are a lot of duplicate parts of code in is already written, and there must be a better way to do this.

-###V2 Mapping
+### V2 Mapping
 Have keys, as is given in current TOSCA and SOL6 classes, but instead of automatically mapping variables with the same name, be able to give a dict/some kind of relation between two arbitrary variables.